ashisha/shuttle/README.md

 Shuttle For Ubuntu is super simple & quick way to SSH into hosts defined in your *~/.ssh/config* file, without coming into your way.
 You can still enjoy the command line pleasure that comes with ssh-config.

-Refer to the Github Page to see what it looks like.
+Refer to the [Github page](http://ashisha.github.io/shuttle) to see what it looks like

 Installing Shuttle